gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 Make sure you save your IGV session before you leave so you can load it when we start up again on Thursday.

 **That's it for today!
-Next time, we'll dig identify differentially expressed genes between the three tissues.
-We'll analyze regulatory elements for one of the differentially expressed genes to identify specfic candidate sequences likely to be involved in limb development.**
+Next time, we'll identify differentially expressed genes between the three tissues.
+We'll analyze regulatory elements for one of the differentially expressed genes to find specfic candidate sequences likely to be involved in limb development.**